ohmarcie/D2_data_visualizations/README.md

 ## 📄 Research Context

 This project was developed as part of the **D2 Ontology Lab research study**.
-You can read the full research paper here: [📕 Research Paper (University of Michigan Deep Blue)](http://hdl.handle.net/20.500.12680/r207v049m)
+You can read the full research paper here: [📕 A Study of Circle Packing, Tree Map, and Baseline Visualizations in Understanding Ontological Relationships (California State University, Long Beach)](http://hdl.handle.net/20.500.12680/r207v049m)

 ## 🖼️ Showcase